-- Lectures, seminars and tutorials with core team of experienced arts professionals
+- Lectures, seminars and tutorials with a core team of experienced arts professionals

-- Guest lecturers from high-profile arts organisations across the UK
+- Guest lectures by high-profile arts professionals from across the UK

-- Classes exploring the current political, economic and media contexts in which arts organisations operate
+- Sessions exploring the current political, economic and media contexts in which arts organisations operate

-- Project-based external work placement with a professional arts organisation such as Welsh National Opera, BBC National Orchestra of Wales, National Dance Company Wales, Wales Millennium Centre, Theatr Clwyd, St David’s Hall
+- Project-based, external work placements with professional arts organistion such as: Welsh National Opera, BBC National Orchestra of Wales, National Dance Company Wales, Wales Millennium Centre, Theatr Clwyd, St David’s Hall

 Please note that, while the information below reflects the programme offered at the time of writing, it may be subject to amendment and change in future years.
 Students are always consulted on changes and details are made available to applicants holding offers.

 In order to progress through the full MA course, students normally have to pass all modules and achieve a total of 180 credits overall.
 Part-time study is available as well as an APEL study option for those meeting the minimum requirements.